rubinovitz/faviconfetch/README.md

 # FaviconFetch

-FaviconFetch is a go package for fetching favicons given a url.
+FaviconFetch is a go package for fetching a favicon given a url.

 ## Examples